ilanpillemer/ilanpillemer.github.io/_drafts/acme.md

 ## You also need to add some of your own

+These are probably are not the best way of doing these things, I am still learning as I go...
+But they work well for me right now.

 ### indent region saved as `a+` in `~\bin`

     sed s'/^'/'	'/